Fallschirmjäger: Poland

 During the German invasion of Poland in September 1939, the Fallschirmjäger were sent to occupy several airfields between the Vistula and Bug rivers.

+Denmark

+The occupation of Denmark in April 1940 was the Fallschirmjäger's first operational jump, with paratroopers landing to secure strategic airports and bridges in Denmark.
+Ninety-six Fallschirmjäger jumped from nine Junkers Ju 52 transport aircraft to secure Storstrøm Bridge, connecting the island of Falster with Zealand and the coastal fortress on Masnedø island.
+The landing opened the way for a battalion of the 198.
+Infanterie-Division to advance on Copenhagen by land.

+Two hours later, a platoon of paratroopers from the 4th company of Fallschirmjäger Regiment I landed in Aalborg, the main city of northern Jutland.
+The Fallschirmjäger encountered no resistance, and in less than an hour German aircraft were landing reinforcements in large numbers.

 Norway

-The first opposed airborne attacks occurred during the Norwegian Campaign, first during the initial invasion when Fallschirmjäger captured the defended air base of Sola, near Stavanger.
+The Fallschirmjäger's first effectively opposed landings occurred during the Norwegian Campaign, first during the initial invasion when Fallschirmjäger captured the defended air base of Sola, near Stavanger.
 The Fallschirmjäger also had their first defeat in Norway, when a company was dropped on the village and railroad junction of Dombås on 14 April 1940 and was destroyed by the Norwegian Army in a five-day battle.

 Belgium and the Netherlands

 On 10 May 1940, the Fallschirmjäger performed a successful raid on the powerful fortification known as Ében-Émael. Ében Émael consisted of multiple gun emplacements and was defended by 1,200 Belgian troops.
 There are few better representations by elite troops and everything was cutting edge at the time, from tactics to method of deployment.
 The airborne troops attacked the artillery casements and pillboxes with flame throwers, demolition charges, and hollow charge grenades.
 The mission was accomplished by Sturmgruppe Granit (Assault Group Granite), which consisted of only 85 soldiers.
 Despite being at both a numerical and firepower disadvantage, the airborne troops took control of the fort after a few hours of fighting.

 During the invasion of the Netherlands over 2,000 troops of the 7th Air Division were deployed, while approximately 12,000 troops of the 22nd Air Landing Division also participated.
 The Fallschirmjäger successfully captured bridges at Moerdijk and Dordrecht.
 The airborne troops suffered heavy casualties while taking Dordrecht.
 The paratroopers were able to capture airfields at Valkenburg, Ockenburg, Waalhaven, and Ypenburg.
 Yet, the Germans failed to capture The Hague and force the Dutch to surrender.
 Therefore, the performance of the paratroopers in the Netherlands was mixed as far as efficiency and results was concerned.
 The 22nd Air Landing Division was forced to land many of its aircraft on exposed motorways because the 7th Air Division had failed to secure designated airfields.
 Most aircraft ended up being shot up by Dutch infantry and artillery fire.
 The airborne troops were able to cause disruption behind Dutch lines.